 What also happened is that I wrote two short stories in a year, and the next year and year after that they were both in trans speculative fiction anthologies and up for Lambda awards.
 I wrote a couple of articles for magazines I read, was interviewed a few times by interesting people – all of this you will find announced as news here – I was in the midst of attempting to make myself a legitimized writer in the the owning classes’ logics of worth.

 Something that I can never be too sure of is another person’s understanding of my position in this white supremacist society and thus my access to resources.
-It is a fact that I am a white mixed person who daily reckons my place within the matrix legacies of colonization, Indigenous genocide (on multiple continents), and slavery.
+It is a fact that I am a white mixed person who daily reckons my place within the matrix legacies of Christian colonization efforts, Indigenous genocide (on multiple continents), and chattel slavery of stolen African peoples.
 And it is also a fact that the generations leading up to me – my forebears – assimilated into whiteness with an unreckoned legacy of imperial Roman>Spanish>British oppression (haunted by grief and void).
-And for these shadowworld reasons, in the wakingworld I don’t have the credentials that a land-owner’s child might in this white supremacist society, and it enrages me to see my options for attempting to gain them –– I’m talking about class mobility.
-The other day Jamie Berrout, of the Trans Women Writers Collective and chapbook series, shared thoughts and an essay titled against publishing (a letter to trans women writers against the mfa, literary awards, the myth of meritocracy):
+And for these shadowworld reasons, in the wakingworld I don’t have the credentials that a land-owner’s child might in this white supremacist society, and it enrages me to see my options for attempting to gain them –– I’m talking about upward class mobility.
+The other day (as of my writing this) Jamie Berrout, of the Trans Women Writers Collective and Booklet Series, shared her thoughts and an essay titled against publishing (a letter to trans women writers against the mfa, literary awards, the myth of meritocracy):

 Publishing at every level reinforces the fiction of meritocracy, which “has become the key means of cultural legitimation for contemporary capitalist culture” (Jo Littler), which “is one of the foundational and erroneous ideals of white supremacy” (Brittany Cooper).Jamie Berrout, Against Publishing